sarptas/sarptas.github.io/_publications/2010-itudergisi-e.md

 ---
-title: "Arsenic removal from drinking water by chemical methods (In Turkish)"
+title: "Arsenic removal from drinking water by chemical methods"
 collection: publications
 permalink: /publication/2010-itudergisi-e
 excerpt: 'In this review paper, chemical methods for the removal of arsenic from drinking water was discussed.'